Smudgey/api-gateway-async-example/README.md

 [![Build Status](https://travis-ci.org/hmrc/api-gateway-async-example.svg?branch=master)](https://travis-ci.org/hmrc/api-gateway-async-example) [ ![Download](https://api.bintray.com/packages/hmrc/releases/api-gateway-async-example/images/download.svg) ](https://bintray.com/hmrc/releases/api-gateway-async-example/_latestVersion)

-Example micro-service which demonstrates how an asynchronous API Gateway services can be exposed to a client.
+Example micro-service which demonstrates how an asynchronous API Gateway service can be exposed to a client.

 The term asynchronous means the client never blocks for a response to the API gateway service call.
-The client first makes a request to an async API service which submits the requested task for processing off-line, and then makes polling API requests (every 3-4 seconds) to validate if the off-line task has completed.
+The client first makes a request to an async API service which submits the requested task for processing off-line, and the client then makes polling API requests (every 3-4 seconds) to validate if the off-line task has completed.
 This means short lived socket connections and no read delays with the client.
+Which results in short lived API gateway connections.

-In order to reduce a number fine grained services exposed to clients, the async service approach provides the ability for defining course grained long running services.
+In order to reduce a number fine grained services exposed to clients, the micro-service async library provides the ability for defining course grained long running services.

 Please see the following links